-That pivotal day rooted the educational courage and confidence Vanessa needed, as a motherless girl, to pursue her education and dreams.
-She became a CPA working in the country’s largest corporations successfully leading multi-million dollar financial projects.
-She served on corporate executive boards, won multiple leadership awards, traveled internationally to train staff, founded several companies, and authored many articles and books.
-As an executive leader she used her passion for mission and vision to create organizations and initiatives that help others develop the skills and confidence to lead successful lives.
+I worked as a CPA in the country’s largest corporations, successfully leading multi-million dollar financial projects.
+I have served on corporate executive boards, won multiple leadership awards, traveled internationally to train staff, founded several companies, and authored many articles and books.
+In addition, I am a certified literacy-trained educator and have founded community literacy programs to help others develop strong reading skills and a love for learning.

 Reading Makes a World of Difference